yixiuliu-site/yixiuliu-site.github.io/_pages/about.md

   - /about.html
 ---

 **Yixiu Liu** is a PhD candidate concentrationg in Biostiatics, supervised by [Dr. Depeng jiang](https://depengjiang.github.io/contact/), in the Department of Community Health Sciences at the University of Manitoba.
-She is also
+Her thesis focuses on developing new Bayesian approaches for joint modeling of longitudinal and survival data.
+Besides her research, she is passionate about community service work to improve the graduate life of her peers  She is also a trainee at the Data Science Platform at the [George & Fay Yee Centre for Health Innovation (CHI)](https://umanitoba.ca/centre-for-healthcare-innovation/).

 A data-driven personal website
 ======